Nghiauet/GitHub_Issues_Tagger/readme.md

-# use issue trackers like Jira or GitHub to assist users this is example in the book
+# Github Issue Tagging
-# Natural Language Processing with Transformers by Lewis Tunstall, Leandro von Werra  and & Thomas Wolf
+## This is example in the book  Natural Language Processing with Transformers by Lewis Tunstall, Leandro von Werra  and & Thomas Wolf
 ## tagging issues with metadata based on the issue’s description.
 Thesetags might define the issue type, the product causing the problem, or which team is responsible for handling the reported issue.
 Automating this process can have a big